When you have bed bugs you will try just about anything to get rid of those suckers once and for all!

 Bleach or bleaching powder is a well-known solution for things like cleaning around the house, getting rid of stubborn stains, restoring any white clothes or cleaning an outdoor pool.

 However one thing it is not recommended for is being used to kill bed bugs.
+In fact some experts believe it may even attract bed bugs!

 Allow me to clarify.